lukamanitta/runvim/README.md

 # runvim
-Plugin to run files and markdown code block from within Neovim.
+Plugin to run files and markdown code blocks from within Neovim.